 The only purpose of these scientists was to earn fame, name and money – while stealing bits of information from Vedas.

-It was 19th century, after colonializing India for several decades, westerners got hold of nuances of Vedas at surface level.
+It was 19th century, after colonizing India for several decades, westerners got hold of nuances of Vedas at surface level.
 They understood a bit about powerful knowledge that Vedas had.
-They also were able to grasp Hindi and Sanskrit language due to long stay in India.
+They also were able to grasp Regional and Sanskrit language due to long stay in India.
 Vedas had free information, as it was heritage of mankind for the development of human race – to rise to the higher planets – devoid of wicked materialistic traits.
 Westerners were never used to free knowledge in their home countries.
 Any kind of knowledge was envisioned from commercial point of view, secrets were kept under wraps so that the idea can be milked for longer time.
 When they found great knowledge of Vedas – that too powerful yet free, they were up for grabs.
 These fools were so astonished that in a bid to earn name and fame in shorter possible time; they hurriedly translated Vedas in their own languages without fully knowing their meanings and main purpose.
 That is the reason why most of the modern scientific principles fails on the parameters of original source of Vedic principles, these cannot be validated by the Vedas.
 Some of the known scientists/inventors that mis-construed Vedas for personal gain are given below:

 Exploration with the help of Vedas